sod/spotify-grouped-collection/README.md

  5. Download the [latest version of Spotify](http://spotify.com/download).
  6. Open Spotify and type `spotify:app:tidify` in the search bar (restart Spotify completely in case it doesn't find the App at first).

+Sadly you have to repeat step 6 every time you restart Spotify as this app is not listed in the App Finder.

 ## Resources

 API 1.0: https://developer.spotify.com/docs/apps/api/1.0/index.html